-Teamwork: We foster a collaborative and respectful work environment, including promoting diversity and inclusion.
+Teamwork: We foster a collaborative and resilient workforce with employees who are committed to advancing our mission.
 We also believe in building and sustaining constructive relationships with the LSC Board of Directors, LSC management, grantees, and Congress in our efforts to provide essential oversight work and independent insights.